An epic caravan holiday in England – our family road trip itinerary

 Destination two: Berkshire

-Our next stop was Iver near Windsor in Berkshire for a two night stopover.
+The next stop on our caravan holiday in England was Iver near Windsor in Berkshire for two nights.
 We were joined here by Tin Box Nana, Grandad and the Tin Box cousins who stayed with us for the next week of our road trip.

 Where we stayed